SAP-samples/teched2022-DA180/exercises/ex3/README.md

 ![](images/clus2.png)

 Instead of grouping the points by fixed location (wards), you can also let HANA generate a regular hexagon grid that covers the POIs.
-There is built-in SQL syntax for this: GROUP CLUSETR BY.
+There is built-in SQL syntax for this: GROUP CLUSTER BY.

 ````SQL
 SELECT ST_ClusterID() AS "LOCATION_ID", ST_ClusterCell() AS "CCELL", COUNT(*) AS "NUM_POIS"